Web3-Club/PoS-Planet/README.md

 </h1>

 <h2 align="center">
-  🪐 Buidl PoS the new planet in year of 3023.
+  🪐 Build PoS the new planet in the year 3023.
 </h2>

 <h3 align="center">